krychu/wfc/Readme.md

 ./wfc
 ```

-Run `wfc.c` to see available options.
+Run `./wfc` to see available options.

 At the moment the build has been configured / tested on a Mac.